New Construction Homes In Northern VA

 Townhomes mostly have a little backyard.
 Usually only a couple thousand square feet.
 However, if fenced it is enough for a sitting area or place for a pet to use.

 End unit townhomes are worth a little bit more than an interior.
 First off, they usually have a few more windows.
-Second, they are sometimes bigger.
+Second, the end unit models are often bigger.
 And lastly, most of the time they offer a little bit more land.

 The more populated an area becomes, the more “high density” housing you see developed.
 Thus, more and more condo communities are popping up in Northern VA.